talamoig/crab-testbed/README.md

 # Crab Server Installation Scripts

-This repo contains scripts to build a CRAB 3 development testbed.

-Is assumes you're working on CERN lxplus system and interacting with its Openstack facility.
+This repo contains scripts to build a CRAB 3 development testbed, assuming you're working on CERN lxplus system and interacting with its Openstack facility.

 The scripts are:

   * `openstack-init.sh`: it creates the `~/.openrc` file that will be sourced by all the openstack-related scripts